-The Office of the Registrar is not permitted to accept a late clearance of INC or late grade changes other than those due to errors.
+The Registrar's Office is not permitted to accept a late clearance of INC or late grade changes other than those due to errors.
 If there are exceptional circumstances, a recommendation should be forwarded to the undergraduate coordinator or the Committee on Studies of the appropriate faculty/school.
 Unless INC is changed it counts in the GPA and has a grade point value of 0.00 - it is a failing grade.